egnerlab/Lab-Manual/Programming/Tools/README.md

 ## Programming Tools and Resources

 Are you starting to learn programming?
-Wondering which environemts are best, and how to use them?
+Wondering which environments are best, and how to use them?
 Or are you looking to try out new programming tools?
 This resource guide details a large variety of programming tools, including text editors and larger IDEs (integrated development environments), as well as useful packages/installations for these programs and resources linked to using them.

 ## Atom